-- 3.3 Design a new building to reflect its time period, while respecting key features of its context. - Use contemporary interpretations of historic architectural styles when designing a new residential structure. - Reflect current architectural trends in a new residential structure to convey the period in which it is built and continue to accurately portray the evolution of the community.
+- 3.3 Design a new building to reflect its time period, while respecting key features of its context.
+Use contemporary interpretations of historic archi - tectural styles when designing a new residential structure.

+Reflect current architectural trends in a new residential structure to convey the period in which it is built and continue to accurately portray the evolution of the community.

-- Use porch columns, balustrades, brackets, rafter ends, windows, doors and other historically appropriate trim elements. - New designs for window moldings and door surrounds, for example, can provide visual interest while helping to convey the fact that the building is new.
+- 3.4 Contemporary interpretations of traditional designs and details may be considered. - Use porch columns, balustrades, brackets, rafter ends, windows, doors and other historically appropriate trim elements. - New designs for window moldings and door surrounds, for example, can provide visual interest while helping to convey the fact that the building is new.